iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.48.7/report.md

 <img src="4_star_reviews_wordcloud.png" alt="com.nhs.online.nhsonline 4 reviews"/>
 </p>

-> I found registering the App surprisingly easy - the security steps were a bit cumbersome but understandable and they worked perfectly.
-I was able to choose fingerprint login which I tested subsequently and I had no problems with that.
-I was immediately able to see all my GP records so I can now prove I'm fully vaccinated against Covid19.
-Hurrah!
-Well done NHS.<br> :date: __2021-05-13 10:53:51__
+> NHS app finally updated the over envasive security requirements to request the already existing patient data from your GP.
+A great improvement.
+The login process needs massive improvement, fingerprint doesn't work or prompt.
+Will review the app shortly, thx<br> :date: __2021-05-22 09:53:13__

+> Impressive features, I look forward to making use of them to reduce the time I spend trying to get through to my GP's surgery.
+My biggest gripe is that the app breaks the Android back button.
+It doesn't take you BACK to the previous page, it tries to log you out of the app every time press use it.
+To get back, you need to tap a link on the page, also marked "Back".
+Otherwise I would have given the app 5 stars.
+It was ironic to have to submit my passport and a video of myself given that anyone who knows my name, date of birth and address can access / alter this information over the phone with my GP's surgery.
+I suspect that this is more of a problem with my GP's surgery than this app though.
+I'm also surprised that it's acceptable to restrict full access to the app to people who have paid to have a form of photo ID given the claims made about measures to combat election fraud recently.<br> :date: __2021-05-21 17:35:03__

+> Why does my covid passport have an expiration date?
+(20/06/21)<br> :date: __2021-05-21 12:15:17__

+> Could someone please tell me how to register a second person .
+We both use same email .
+There doesn't seem to be any way to set up new registration using same email .<br> :date: __2021-05-21 10:39:29__

+> Working fine now, registered with local GP online and my records show in the app.<br> :date: __2021-05-21 10:35:06__

+> I have registered ok and I can log in but it didn't ask me to submit a ID photo or my picture?
+How do I do this?<br> :date: __2021-05-20 23:05:37__

 > I found it easy to install and register, except for the taking a photo.
 The app decided when to take the photo instead of the user, I think it should be the other way round as I had glasses on still reading instructions, whereas the comparisons picture for validation was my driving licence which does not have me wearing glasses.
-Overall it is early days, I think it is a good thing that the NHS shares the data it has with the patient, afterall it is the patients data, and it engenders trust.<br> :date: __2021-05-13 10:41:36__
+I think it is a good thing that the NHS shares the data it has with the patient.
+The only problem I had was trying to check the QR code.
+Is there a special app to read it or anything you can recommend, because when I tried a QR reader or Scanner against it I just got "gobblygook" text, so I have no idea if the QR code actually works, It would be good to check that it did, before I used it in earnest.
+Thanks<br> :date: __2021-05-20 22:58:40__

-> After getting full access from my GP, I found the records of my two Covid jabs.
-I'm not sure how could this app be used as a 'vaccine passport'.
-It's akward.
-On one page there's my name and DoB.
-Then I have to click on a link, where among few hundred other records the vaccination records can be found (without any personal details...).
-If I would like to use this app for travel, it also would be very useful if the number of my 'real' passport would be indicated somewhere.<br> :date: __2021-05-13 01:54:40__

-> Works well for me .
-But so much hassle to add my husband by proxy access.
-Thanks to the reply👍I ve got this sorted.
-Thank you<br> :date: __2021-05-13 00:34:23__
+> Was a bit annoyed at first as it wants an email address to confirm identity - and the mail didnt arrive.
+Turned out it was somehow being regarxed as spam....duh Followed the reg process - youll need your nhs number - and it was then fine.and in then shows my covid vaccination status, which is actually quite cool<br> :date: __2021-05-20 19:30:28__

+> It's good but should have section to virtually hold the GHIC travel health card.
+It should also hold Covid 19 vaccination status, test status, that can be used in conjunction with airlines and other countries proof of vaccination.
+The app should also generate a QR code for vaccine status that is compatible with the EU Digital Green Certificate.<br> :date: __2021-05-20 17:56:16__

-> Good<br> :date: __2021-05-13 00:06:21__
+> It works well.<br> :date: __2021-05-20 17:41:25__

-> Good for access to records.
-Please make the Back button actually go back a page and not request exiting the app.<br> :date: __2021-05-12 18:58:28__

-> Took 5 minutes to register.
-I found it easy.
-I think having my NHS number probably helped.
-I cannot see my vaccination status though.
-Is this because my GP practice is not allowing this information to be shown yet? - thanks for your response.
-I appreciate my GP practice controls what I can see.
-Everyone having to individually contact their GP practice to ask for access to their vaccination status, just seems a bit bonkers.
-Haven't they got enough to do? 🙄🤣<br> :date: __2021-05-12 13:18:05__

-> Surprisingly useful and efficient, I'm glad this app was made.
-Currently I am having issues on Android where it doesn't load so hopefully that can be fixed soon<br> :date: __2021-05-12 11:43:32__

-> It took me a few minutes to set up as I also have the NHS Covid 19 app and seemed to be directed to that!
-However, I got there in the end and I think it's very good.<br> :date: __2021-05-12 10:30:16__

-> This is a must if you are interested in your personal health and wellbeing.
-It gives you access to your medical record, allows you to book appointments and repeat prescriptions.
-It will soon offer a covid vaccine proof service.
-Forget those who are in denial.
-It works.<br> :date: __2021-05-11 20:12:58__